billbrod/spatial-frequency-preferences/README.md

 Note that several of these steps (preprocessing and running GLMdenoise) should be run on a cluster and will take way too long or too much memory to run on laptop.

+When running python scripts from the command line, they should be run from this directory (and so you should call `python sfp/foo.py` or `python -m sfp.foo`), in order for the default paths to work.
+You can run them from somewhere else, but then you'll need to use the optional arguments to set the paths yourself.

 Project Organization
 ------------